dilyn-corner/KISS-kde/README.md

 Every package required to build `plasma-desktop` builds and install just fine!
 But does it work, that's the question...

+The answer is no, by the way.
+I mean, it'll certainly *launch*.
+But if you're looking for something that's more than just a pretty background, you're a bit SOL atm...

+It seems to launch well enough.
+You can add panels, menus popup, etc. But you can't launch `krunner`, or `kactivities`.
+You can't do much of anything really.

+But hey, it builds!
+And installs!
+And launches!
+That's a success, kids.

 ---

 ## Where we stand